 Hi, if you grow or want to grow vegetables & fruit organically then this is the site for you.
 I have an allotment with distinct beds (about four feet wide) so I never walk on the soil.
 I do not have edging boards since I discovered they just provided a hidey hole for slugs.
 Having raised beds helps me to rotate the crops to keep the ground free from disease.

 I keep my plot chemical free, partly because it's healthier but also because the produce tastes so good, especially when freshly picked.
 Experts say to keep the time from picking to cooking short with corn, asparagus and peas, but it's true of everything.

-'This Month' relates to what i will be doing in March while'Next Month' predicts what I'll be doing in April.
+'This Month' relates to what i will be doing during January.
+'Next Month' predicts what I'll be doing in March.
 'Dig This' is an archive of my thoughts on various subjects.
 The latest addition is on my approach to composting.
 My ideas about individual vegetables may be accessed in the 'Vegetable Guide.

 I have started to record a little video every so often which takes a quick tour round the plot.
 I hope to record one in the next few days.
 This one is from a few years ago: